chesko256/SimplyKnock/README.md

 ------------
 Just install as normal with your mod manager of choice.
 If conflicts arise due to PapyrusUtil components (JsonUtil, StorageUtil), choose to overwrite those components, and / or load this mod as close to last as you can in your load order (in Mod Organizer, with highest Priority value possible).
 This is not a source of a conflict; please do not create a bug report about this.

-Please **do not** unpack the BSA archive.
+Please **do not** unpack the BSA archive into your Skyrim / mod installation directory.
 This can lead to unwanted behavior if installing an update to this mod.
 If you want to look at or download the source code, please clone [the GitHub repository](https://github.com/chesko256/SimplyKnock).

 Uninstallation
 --------------